ashir1234/laravel-refactor-digital-tolks-2/README.md

 ### Important note
-- I completely forgot to add the two commits.
-I only added 1 commit with the fully refactored code.
-But key points that i've refactored are mentioned below.
+- This is the 2nd repo, on the first repo i forgot to add the 2 commits. in this repo non-refactored code is added in first commit and refactored is added in 2nd commit. key points that i've refactored are mentioned below.
 REVIEW & THOUGHTS are given at the end.
 THANKS.

 ### Improvements in BookingController.php